 BDE to FireDAC Migration

 Changing the frameworks that you use for accessing your data has gotten easier over the years.
 Now we have tools like reFind (Delphi specific) for BDE and DBExpress, Delphi Parser’s BDE to FireDAC migration tool for C++Builder and Delphi, and many other tools available for migrations.
-Check out this video below where we show you how to use the reFind tool to migrate from the BDE components on a form to FireDAC.
+Check out this video below on building Applications with FireDAC.

 BDE Data Sources to InterBase